 YES, if you fill more comfortable with your own, please bring it.
 We will always have plenty for those that don’t.

 Is the water rough out there?
 “Because, I get sea sick.”

 No, you will never have to worry about sea sickness with us.
 Remember, there are plenty of places to hide on Lake Okeechobee from the weather and the fish generally eat really well in those conditions.

 You are required to have a fishing license in Florida, so you have three different options to choose from to get one.
 The good news for Florida residents is ages under 16 and over 65 are not required to have one!

 Once you have arrived: – Licenses can be purchased at Bass Pro Shops, Wal-Mart or local tackle shop..

 At the boat ramp or before: – Dial (888) FISH-FLORIDA and they will provide you with an authorization # over the phone.

-Our most convenient, on the internet at Florida fishing license.
+Our most convenient, on the internet you can find mutable different location for fishing license.

 Fishing License: Non-Resident – 3 day $17.00 or 1 year $34.00

 Is it hot, will it rain?